Manisha UK - Supporting Schools In Nepal Since 2010

 As well as having to be situated in poor rural communities, it is a condition of support that schools offer open access by being non-fee paying, and also offer equal opportunities to boys and girls.

 With our Infrastructure and Education programmes well established, we are looking for volunteers and partners to help deliver our Healthcare and Sustainability objectives.

-The simplest way to help is to make a donation via the Donate Now button below.
+The simplest way to help is to make a donation via the button below.

 Project Focus 2023/24

 At our 2023 AGM, the trustees agreed on an infrastructure focus on clean water and sanitation.

 The provision of clean drinking water and modern toilets with hand washing facilities is our current top priority as these rural communities are served by the most basic sand-filtered surface-water supplies.
 The water is stored in large community tanks, which warm in the sun, providing a perfect environment for water-borne infections to multiply.
 Outdated toilets with inadequate hand-washing facilities compound the issue.